spatie/laravel-fractal/UPGRADE.md

 # Upgrade guide

+## From v5 to v6

+In most cases, you don't need to do anything to upgrade, the API has remained the same.

+The facade has been moved from `Spatie\Fractal\FractalFacade` to `Spatie\Fractal\Facades\Fractal`.

 ## From v4 to v5

 If you have a configuration file named `laravel-fractal.php`, rename it to `fractal.php` for it to still be used.